SAP-archive/teched2021-DEV162/exercises/ex5/README.md

     ![MDK](images/img-customer-list-page.png)

-1. Drag and drop an `Action Bar Item` from the Controls pallette to the left side of the action bar for the Customers page.
+1. Drag and drop an `Action Bar Item` from the Controls palette to the left side of the action bar for the Customers page.

     ![MDK](images/img-customer-add-actionbar-item.png)